 Bulldogs show some bite in 73-61 win over No. 8 Villanova

-Villanova: The loss won’t end the Wildcats’ streak of 30 consecutive weeks in the Top 25.
-It could, however, impact their conference title hopes and perhaps a shot at earning a No. 2 seed in the NCAA Tournament.
-Clearly, Villanova wasn’t itself during the first half - shooting 28% from the field, grabbing just one offensive rebound and giving up 34 points.
+Villanova: The loss won’t end the Wildcats’ streak of 30 consecutive weeks in the AP Top 25.
+It could, however, impact their conference title hopes and perhaps their chances of earning a No. 2 seed in the NCAA Tournament.
+Clearly, Villanova wasn’t itself during the first half - shooting 28% from the field and grabbing just one offensive rebound.

 Butler: This has been largely a lost season for the Bulldogs.
 They struggled to find consistency between a rash of injuries and six postponed games.
 But the Bulldogs produced two solid performances this week by beating Seton Hall and now Villanova.
 If they keep it up, they could make a run in the Big East tournament.